top of page

 STEP 3

 Steam with lid on over medium heat, about 7 minutes, until water has evaporated.
-Go ahead and set a timer on your phone for 6 minutes and 30 seconds ;-P

 boiling water